PetjaLempinen/PetjaLempinenPortfolio.github.io/README.txt

-My personal portfolio to story my achievements and projects.
+My personal portfolio to store my achievements and projects.